lingui/js-lingui/docs/tutorials/react.rst

 You may notice that components and html tags are replaced with indexed tags (`<0>`, `<1>`).
 This is a little extension to the ICU MessageFormat which allows rich-text formatting inside translations.
 Components and their props remain in the source code and don't scare our translators.
-The tags in the extracted message won't scare our translators either: their are used to seeing tags and their tools support them.
+The tags in the extracted message won't scare our translators either: they are used to seeing tags and their tools support them.
 Also, in case we change a ``className``, we don't need to update our message catalogs.
 How cool is that?